P l a n e G e o m e t r y

 To see the answer, pass your mouse over the colored area.

 Place the point of the compass at C, and with a radius greater than the distance of C to AB, draw arcs at F and G. Now bisect the straight line FG at H. That is, with F as center and radius FG, draw arcs.
 With G as center and that same radius, draw arcs intersecting those at K and L. Then the straight line KCHL will be the perpendicular bisector of FG.

 PROPOSITION 12.
 PROBLEM

 This Proposition shows that it is possible to draw a line that satisfies the definition of a perpendicular line, and therefore what we have called a "perpendicular line" actually exists.
 (See the Commentary on the Definitions.)

 A word about what we mean by a given line or a given point, because those expressions occur in many propositions.
 For something to be given in this science, we must in some way be able to recognize it or know it.
 "That one."
 A line will be given if we can reproduce it.

 For a point to be given, we must be able to reproduce its position.
 "There."
-This is analogous to the idea of a given number, which is a number we can recognize by its name; and which, if it is not rational, we can approximate by a rational number as closely as we please.
+This is analogous to the idea of a given number, which is a number we can recognize by its name; if it is not rational, then we must be able to approximate it by a rational number as closely as we please.

 The requirement of given points, lines, and numbers insures that we do not lose touch with what we actually know.